medusajs/medusa/docs/content/add-plugins/stripe.md

 At this point we have set everything up, and the Stripe payment provider is now enabled in your Medusa project.
 So, go ahead and start up your medusa project, the gatsby starter, and the admin panel!

 However, as Medusa allows for different payment providers in different regions (and multiple providers in each) we should first make Stripe a valid payment option in our default region.
 To do so, open the admin panel (`http://localhost:7000`) login, and navigate to `Settings > Region settings > Edit Default Region`.
-Here you should now be able to select stripe as a payment provider:
+Here you should now be able to select Stripe as a payment provider:

 <center>